William Nelstrop

-William Nelstrop (28 November 1801 - 10 September 1877) was an English miller and political figure.
-Hailing from Ackworth, Yorkshire, he began milling at the Nelstrop family farm before establishing the steam-powered Albion Mills on Lancashire Hill in the suburbs of Stockport in 1820.
+William Nelstrop (28 November 1801 – 10 September 1877) was a British miller and political figure.
+Hailing from Ackworth, West Yorkshire, he began milling at the Nelstrop family farm before establishing the steam-powered Albion Mills on Lancashire Hill in the suburbs of Stockport in 1820.
 Nelstrops became a thriving producer of flour in the 19th century and is still a successful firm today.